Stockton & Modesto Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Stockton and Modesto you can head to:

-At the Haggin Museum you will see works of art from 19th and 20th-century masters as well as from “Golden Age” illustrator J.C.
+At the Haggin Museum which is open in the afternoon Wednesday through Sunday you will see works of art from 19th and 20th-century masters as well as from “Golden Age” illustrator J.C.
 Leyendecker.
-They also feature a collection of panoramas of Yosemite Valley by Albert Bierstadt, and on the 2nd Saturday of each month they hold hands on events for families with children ages 5-12.
+They also feature a collection of panoramas of Yosemite Valley by Albert Bierstadt and on the 2nd Saturday of each month they hold hands on events for families with children ages 5-12.

-Mistlin Gallery is a space for local artists to exhibit and sell their work as well as where cancer patients and survivors can engage in art therapy.
-They also host an annual Autumn Art Festival in October in addition to offering art classes for the public from preschool aged kids to adults of all skill levels from 11:30am to 5pm Tuesday through Friday and 12pm to 4pm on Saturday.
+Mistlin Gallery is open from 11:30am to 5pm Tuesday through Friday and noon to 4pm on Saturday as a space for local artists to exhibit and sell their work as well as where cancer patients and survivors can engage in art therapy.
+They also host an annual Autumn Art Festival in October in addition to offering art classes for the public from preschool aged kids to adults of all skill levels.

-Artworks of all kinds can be found in a wide variety of numerous types of media including paintings, ceramics, glass work, photography, metalwork, handcrafted jewelry, and more at Chartreuse Muse.
-The art school provides a wide range of classes for students of all ages and skill levels and has a fully equipped pottery studio where students can take pottery classes as well as studio spaces that are available for rent.
+Artworks of all kinds can be found in a wide variety of numerous types of media including paintings, ceramics, glass work, photography, metalwork, handcrafted jewelry, and more at Chartreuse Muse from 11am to 6pm Tuesday through Saturday.
+Their art school provides a wide range of classes for students of all ages and skill levels and has a fully equipped pottery studio where students can take pottery classes as well as studio spaces that are available for rent.

-The Modesto Junior College Art Gallery provides a wide variety of art exhibitions featuring students’ artistic accomplishments, teachers, and other artists working in California and abroad.
-The admission is completely free plus they encourage the general public to engage in dialogue with the exhibiting artists.
+The Modesto Junior College Art Gallery is open from 10am to 6pm Monday through Thursday with a wide variety of art exhibitions featuring students’ artistic accomplishments, teachers, and other artists working in California and abroad.
+Admission is completely free plus they encourage the general public to engage in dialogue with the exhibiting artists.

 Materials & Supplies Near You